【Impact Of The Partnership with Sinopec on Air Liquide's Entry into The Chinese Hydrogen Energy Market】

 Photo 2: Air Liquide Houpu's first integrated hydrogen station in in Jiashan Jiadong, Zhejiang Province

 Looking at tenders of Houpu’s equipment for hydrogen stations, it is concentrated in the Yangtze River Delta.
-It can be seen that Air Liquide will firstly deploy hydrogen stations and other infrastructure in this area to receive and use hydrogen energy for future opportunities and that later it would establish a business to transport hydrogen from Sichuan to the Yangtze River Delta by using its liquid hydrogen storage and transport technology.
-The Yangtze River Delta region plans to deploy 500 hydrogenstations and 200,000 FCVs by 2030.
-(For more information on the Yangtze River Delta region, you can refer to our report [Hydrogen and Fuel Cell Industry in China in 2019])
+It can be seen that Air Liquide will firstly deploy hydrogen stations and other infrastructure in this area to receive and use hydrogen energy for future opportunities and that later it will establish a business to transport hydrogen from Sichuan to the Yangtze River Delta by using its liquid hydrogen storage and transport technology.
+The Yangtze River Delta region plans to deploy 500 hydrogenstations and 200,000 FCVs by 2030. (for more information on the Yangtze River Delta region, you can refer to our report [Hydrogen and Fuel Cell Industry in China in 2021])

 2. Partnership with a logistic company, STNE